 However, of course, there are some exceptions.
-If you are a foreigner and accidentally bring 1-2 chewing gum, there will be no problem.
+For example, if you are a foreigner and accidentally bring 1-2 chewing gum, there will be no problem.
 Or, if you have a doctor’s prescription and chewing gum is part of the treatment, you can still use them.

 Do not be naked in your hotel room

-The law, which came into force in 1996, says anyone naked in public or in private but to be seen by others will be considered illegal.
+The law, which came into force in 1996, says that anyone naked in public or private but be seen by others will be considered illegal.
 Penalties can be up to $ 2,000 and travel stone houses for three months.

 Tipping is not customary in Singapore.

 Similar to Japan, it’s not compulsory to tip in Singapore.
-In many cases, your tipping will be counted in your total cost.
+However, in many cases, your tipping will be counted in your total cost.

 Avoid destructive actions

-Stealing and destroying public assets such as writing your name on buildings or drawing graffiti are violations in many countries around the world, but Singapore is even stricter.
+Stealing and destroying public assets such as writing your name on buildings or drawing graffiti are violations in many countries worldwide, but Singapore is even stricter.

 Destructive actions are subject to one of the highest penalties imposed on visitors by the Singapore government.